matecat/dqf-client/docs/OOP.md

 ```

-In this case, the project is saved firstly, and THEN a file, a target language, a review setting and some source segments are set; the project is finally send to DQF by using the `update
+In this case, the project is firstly sent and saved on DQF; and THEN a file, a target language, a review setting and some source segments are set, and the project is finally updated on DQF by using
-` method.
+ the `update` method.